Liaoning Finance and Trade College: Student life

 There are basketball, tennis, and badminton courts with some exercise equipment.
 There is also a soccer (football) field.

 Part of the student body participated in the campus ceremonies supporting the area's first International Swimsuit Festival in 2011.

 Academia

 The teaching staff ranges from semi-retired career academics to new teachers.
 Many reside on campus in private dorms or apartments.

 Economics, Art, Tourism, Trade, Chinese and English are among the major disciplines offered.

 Most of the classrooms have projectors, computers, and large flat screen TVs.
 There are also some listening labs for language students.

+Administration

+Faculty

+There is a full-time teaching staff of 668 teachers.

+Students

+The university has a full-time student population of 10,501.